ANL-CEEESA/UnitCommitment.jl/src/docs/instances.md

 * **Load profiles** were generated using a similar data-driven approach.

-* **Ramp-up, ramp-down, startup and shutdown rates** were set to fixed proportion of the generator's maximum output.
+* **Ramp-up, ramp-down, startup and shutdown rates** were set to a fixed proportion of the generator's maximum output.

 * **Minimum reserves** were set to a fixed proportion of the total demand.